AdobeDocs/campaign-standard.en/help/start/using/campaign-orchestration.md

 ---
 title: Campaign orchestration
-seo-title: Campaign orchestration
-description: Campaign orchestration
-seo-description: Adobe Campaign is a powerful cross-channel campaign management tool that can help you align your online and offline strategies to create personalized customer experiences.
+description: Adobe Campaign is a powerful cross-channel campaign management tool that can help you align your online and offline strategies to create personalized customer experiences.
 page-status-flag: never-activated
 uuid: 027f6787-d2ef-44ae-a40a-8facdfe2ae77
 contentOwner: sauviat